 Figure 21 Disaggregation of mean PGA on rock for Santiago, 10% and 2% POE in 50 years (a,c and b,d, respectively). (a) and (b) are disaggregated by latitude, longitude, and tectonic region type (TRT).
 Only binned contributions with joint probabilities > 1E-16 are plotted.
-TRTs: 1 (brown) = Subduction Intraslab, 2 (red) = Subduction Interface, and 3 (yellow) = Active Shallow Crust. (c) and (d) are disaggregated by magnitude, distance, and epsilon (the GMPE interevent term).
+TRTs: 1 (brown) = Subduction Intraslab, 2 (red) = Subduction Interface, and 3 (yellow) = Active Shallow Crust. (c) and (d) are disaggregated by magnitude, distance, and epsilon (the GMPE inter-event term).

 Figure 22 and Figure 23 shows the disaggregation results for Santo Domingo.
 Santo Domingo is uniquely positioned in close proximity to several structures in the ASC as well as two of the three subduction zones included in the present model: the Los Muertos Trench in the south and the North Hispaniola Trench to the north, the latter of which includes both interface and intraslab sources.
 Some spatial bins include all three TRTs, and indeed all three TRTs contribute to the ground shaking hazard observed in Santo Domingo at both 10% and 2% POE in 50 years, with the ASC contributing the most.
 However, as in Santiago, the relative contributions of the three TRTs is likely to change for other intensity measure types.
 The disaggregation by magnitude, distance, and GMPE epsilon also shows contributions from wide parameter ranges.
-Sources with magnitudes $M{\rm W}$ 5.0-6.0 within 50 km contribute most to the hazard, and are seconded by larger ruptures ($M{\rm W}$ > 8.0; subduction interface sources) between 50 and 100 km from Santo Domingo. $M{\rm W}$ ~ 6.5-7.5 earthquakes coming from both types of subduction sources continue to have notable contributions beyond 100 km.
-The main patterns persist for both 10% and 2% in 50 years, but - like for Santiago - more contribution is coming from the highest values of epsilon for 2% in 50 years.
+Sources with magnitudes M_W 5.0-6.0 within 50 km contribute most to the hazard, and are seconded by larger ruptures (M_W > 8.0; subduction interface sources) between 50 and 100 km from Santo Domingo. $M_W \sim 6.5-7.5$ earthquakes coming from both types of subduction sources continue to have notable contributions beyond 100 km.
+The main patterns persist for both 10% and 2% in 50 years.